hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 ## News:

 ### - Submission site
-Now submission site is open.
+Now the submission site is open.

       The data format is the same as test_set4DSTC7-AVSD.json.
       Please replase __UNDISCLOSED__ with your generated answers.